 “Our unique implementation approach includes developing tailored data models to support healthcare-specific needs, like patient profit and loss (P&L) reporting and key performance indicator (KPI) tracking, incorporating subject area security and governance.
 We then migrate legacy reports and develop new data pipelines in the Lakehouse, enhancing existing data models with additional healthcare data sources.
 Finally, we enable advanced analytics and machine learning capabilities, such as integrating large language models and MLFlow, to transform raw data into actionable insights for improved patient outcomes.”

-Use Case at Work
+Data Lakehouse Use Case At Work

 Next, the team onboarded multiple Epicor enterprise resource planning (ERP) instances from disparate data sources such as ADP, Target, budget data and Advanced Manufacturing Execution System.
 Cherry Bekaert then developed key Power BI dashboards for order tracking, profitability (margin analysis, unit metrics, pricing variability, margin initiatives) sales analysis and open order details.

-Enhanced strategic analytics capabilities and usage of reports and dashboards for customer operations were deployed, driving greater visibility to KPIs.
+Enhanced strategic analytics capabilities and usage of reports and dashboards for customer operations were deployed, driving greater visibility into KPIs.
 Additionally, the executive team now leverages daily and monthly reporting to drive proactive outcomes.

 For a healthcare company, this approach can be adapted to unify data from disparate clinical, operational and financial systems, enabling real-time insights across the organization.
 By leveraging a similar architecture to Power BI dashboards, organizations can better monitor patient outcomes or resource allocation.